ba-st/Sagan/docs/Getting-started.md

 - `ClassModelDefinition` to acknowledge Sagan about the business object's class and its collection of `AttributeDefinition`.
-- `TableDefinition` that will hold the table name and column definitions specified by `TableFieldDefinition` (depending the complexity of your model, you might need to define more than one `RealTableDefinition` or maybe an `ImaginaryTableDefinition`)
+- `TableDefinition` that will hold the table name and column definitions specified by `TableFieldDefinition` (depending on the complexity of your model, you might need to define more than one `RealTableDefinition` or maybe an `ImaginaryTableDefinition`)
 - `DescriptorDefinition` that describes to Sagan the mapping from the class model definition to the table definition using a collection of `MappingDefinition`.